AeroPlace-Flow: Language-Grounded Object Placement for Aerial Manipulators via Visual Foresight and Object Flow: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-The authors acknowledge the use of large language models (Gemini and ChatGPT), solely for improving the grammatical structure and linguistic clarity of this manuscript.
-As the paper investigates image generation using such models as part of its methodology and contributions, certain images presented in the manuscript are generated using models such as Nano-Banana-Pro for demonstration purposes.
+The authors acknowledge the use of large language models, including Gemini and ChatGPT, solely to improve the manuscript's grammar and linguistic clarity.
+As image generation is integral to the proposed methodology, selected figures include demonstration images generated using models such as Nano Banana Pro.